unsignedzero/PowerAnalyze/REPORT.md

 R provides quite a few libraries for SVM.
 We opted for e1071 since it seemed to be the first SVM created for R and also the most popular.

+### Method Overview Summary #

+The code base first picks up all .csv files in a directory.
+The data is run through a few statistical functions (mean, median, sd, mad and ITR) and each row of the new data frame corresponds to one file.
+A new column, "label", is added to group different files together.

+Once grouped, this data frame is split into two pieces, a training set and a test set.
+This can be configured, but by default we will have 80% training and 20% testing.
+This passed into the SVM.

+The resulting output is a summary of the classifier, the confusion matrix, the precision and recall values for each label and a weighted average.

+The data itself may be transformed, via FFT or other algorithms, before condensing it using a mean or some other statistical function.

 ### Method Overview #

 We will assume that ".", in the case of this report refers to the repo's base